Landau Singularities of the 7-Point Ziggurat I: The seven-point graph The seven-point graph G7

-In this section we outline the calculation of the (leading) Landau singularities of the seven-point ziggurat graph shown in Fig.~\ref{fig:one}(d).
+In this section we outline the calculation of the (leading) Landau singularities of the seven-point graph ${\cal{G}}_7$ shown in Fig.~\ref{fig:two}(b).
 We will see that this analysis is computationally similar to the five-point calculation reviewed in Sec.~\ref{sec:five}.
-Our first step is to reduce the six-loop ziggurat graph to a simpler four-loop graph by the sequence of graphical moves shown in Fig.~\ref{fig:three}.
+Our original motivation for studying this graph is that it can be obtained from the seven-point ziggurat graph in Fig.~\ref{fig:one}(d) by the sequence of graphical moves shown in Fig.~\ref{fig:three}.
+However, now that we know that the wye-delta transform is not faithful to the locus of Landau singularities~\cite{Lippstreu:2023oio}, our analysis of ${\cal{G}}_7$ stands on its own as a showcase of Landau-solving technology, and an attempt to begin gathering data about the kinds of singularities that can appear in such integrals.